 Compliance advice notices are issued by the department as common issues and advice is identified.
-These notices outline what the department considers to be acceptable practise for specific situations.
+These notices outline what the department considers to be acceptable practice for specific situations.

 A report has been prepared by the compliance division outlining findings from our initial assessments in 2015/2016.

-The department has also released our compliance plan and statement which outline the department’s approach to managing compliance with the illegal logging requirements in 2017.
+The department has also released our compliance plan and statement which outline the department’s approach to managing compliance with the illegal logging requirements.